Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 Toggles use of usable item (such as Phial of Serenity) (off default)
 `/xxxxx DefensiveStance`
 Toggles Defensive Stance to be always On (off default)
+`/xxxxx ShieldBlock`
+Toggles ShieldPVP equipment to be on and to start using Shield Block
+To use this feature you need two Equipment Sets: one named `ShieldPVP` which contains your 1H Weapon and Shield, and one named `ArmsPVP` which contains your 2H Weapon.
+`/xxxxx PhialManual`
+Toggles Phial of Serenity to be manual (off by default, therefore Phial of Serenity is Automatic according to HP% set)
 `/xxxxx AvatarManual`
 Toggles Avatar to be Manual (off by default, therefore Avatar is Automatic when bursting)
 `/xxxxx SweepingStrikesManual`